natenka/pyneng-book-en/docs/source/exercises/20_exercises.rst

 Check resulting templates/ospf.txt template with data in data_files/ospf.yml file using generate_config() function from task 20.1.
 Do not copy generate_config() function code.

-The result should be a configuration of this kind (commands inside *router ospf* mode don’t have to be in such order, more important that they are in the right mode):
+The result should be a configuration of this kind (commands inside *router ospf* mode don't have to be in such order, more important that they are in the right mode):

 ::